 I also work in silver and platinum, which are both beautiful white metals.
 I have very mixed feelings about them, though.
 Silver is very easy to work with, and very inexpensive, a joy to use, but it is quite delicate.
 It remains soft even after it's been worked for a while, and it can tarnish over time.
 Platinum is not as pretty as silver, never tarnishes at all, and is an absolute nightmare to work.
 When I draw silver wire, I can pull it through five or six (or seven, or eight, or nine...) successively smaller holes in the drawplate before it starts to get hard and requires annealing (that's heating it and quenching it to make it softer).
 When I draw gold wire, I can pull it through two or three successively smaller holes before having to anneal it.
 Platinum, however, I have to anneal every single time.
 Not only that, I can't even coil it up to heat it all at once, because the simple act of uncoiling it will work-harden the wire again to the point where it could crystallize and break the next time I draw it through the drawplate.
 I have to pass the torch along the wire, inch by inch.
 Not bad when it's only a foot long, but very tedious when it gets to be longer than I am tall.

 Solid strands are pretty, but one of the most common requests I get is for a twisted strand in the center, between either the same or contrasting colored solid strands.
 I have seen some twisted wire jewelry that appears to me to be two strands twisted together, but since my background in knots is intimately tied in with the sort of rope that is used on boats, I just naturally gravitated to a three-strand pattern.
 I feel, in addition, that there are some advantages to this, in strength and appearance.
 For a tripled strand the completed length is slightly less than one third of the original material, and the diameter is approximately twice the original, while for a two-strand twist the material is merely doubled and the completed length is somewhat less than half the original, and the diameter is approximately twice the original.
 Yes, I can hear the gears in your head going around and around: the same diameter for either, so it would be much cheaper to use the double-strand.
 Why "waste" half-again as much material?
 Because it's much prettier, much stronger, and suits my esthetic sense.
 It also feels better: when you're handling it, a two-strand twist will feel rougher to the touch than would a three-strand.
 If you were to make a clean cut across the twisted strand and examine it closely, you would see that the two-strand material has a cross-section that looks like an infinity sign, or figure eight, depending upon your perspective, and if you were to draw a circle around it you would find that the area of the two strands was considerably smaller than the area of the circle, half, actually.
 However, doing the same thing with the three-strand material, it would look like a trefoil, and drawing a circle around that cross-section, the proportion of material to empty space is much larger.
 The calculations are a little more complicated than with the two strand twist, but it works out to approximately three-quarters of it being solid.
-The work that I put in, when I'm tying knots in the wire, works out about the same regardless of whether I use solid or twisted strands.
-For example, when I made a bracelet with solid wire, it took me nearly forty hours to finish it, six or eight hours to make the wire itself and well over thirty to tie the knot in it.
-When I tied the same knot in twisted wire, it took me about twenty five hours to make the wire, and about fifteen to tie it into the knot.

 ------